 Well, is it safe to swim in a pool after rain?
 Is your pool cloudy after rain?
 If you live in a region prone to experiencing frequent storms, summer tornadoes, and winter freezing temperatures, getting the answers to these questions is imperative.
 This article shows you how to prepare your pool before a storm hits and get it back into shape once the storm passes.

-Should I run my pool pump when it rains?
 This might be difficult due to a hard freeze.
 But to keep your pool equipment pipes from freezing, all you need to do is leave your pumps running as long as the temperature is below 32F degrees.
 Other things you can do include:

 - Don’t run the booster pump.
 Instead, run the main circulation pump and other secondary water feature pumps.

 - Your pool cover might not keep water warm, but don’t run your heater since it isn’t necessary.

 - Check your air sensor to ensure your “Freeze Protection” works properly.
 The system is responsible for kicking on the main circulation pump and the secondary water feature pumps once temperatures drop below 37 degrees.
 You don’t want cloudy pool water after rain.

 - Get rid of all your pool cleaners and store them in your garage, away from the freezing weather.

 - If you notice freezing in the pool, use your automatic pool covers or heavy blankets to cover your pipes.
 You can also wrap the smaller pipers using foam.